Great Synagogue (Sydney): History

 The Great Synagogue was built to unite two Jewish congregations in Sydney which worshipped at the time in synagogues in York Street and Macquarie Street.
 The York Street Synagogue had been designed in the Egyptian Revival style by James Hume and built in 1844.
 The first moves were made in 1864 towards obtaining a suitable site for a newer, larger synagogue.

 In 1871 a meeting was held at York Street to discuss buying land available in Elizabeth Street.
 It was suggested a meeting be held with the Macquarie Street Synagogue to unite in purchasing the land for a synagogue to serve the whole community.
 John Solomon, a builder, purchased the land at auction for in 1871 and held it until the congregation could raise sufficient funds.
 The proposal was for a synagogue and educational facilities.
 The money was to be raised by sale of land in Kent Street which had been granted for a Jewish school but never used.
 Further money was raised by the sale of the York and Macquarie Street properties.
 An appeal was also launched to fund the new building, accompanied by a photograph of the Central Synagogue in London (opening in 1870 and destroyed by bombing in 1941) which was intended to serve as the model for the Sydney building.
 Thomas Rowe, a Cornish architect based in Sydney, was selected in 1872 by means of a limited competition, the other competitors being George Allen Mansfield and Benjamin Backhouse; Rowe also acted as the construction manager for the new building.
 The design of the building also was partly based on the Princes Road Synagogue, Liverpool.
-The foundation stone was laid on the 26th of January 1875 by Saul Samuel, Postmaster General, the first Jewish minister of the Crown in the British Empire.
+The foundation stone was laid on 26 January 1875 by Saul Samuel, Postmaster General, the first Jewish minister of the Crown in the British Empire.
 A bazaar was held by the women of the congregation in Martin Place in December 1875 to raise extra funds.